(updated July 2014)

 With Gates on the staff, the Seminoles have firmly established themselves as the third winningest program in the ACC in the last nine years (since the 2005-06 season) in total wins (196) and ACC wins (61).
 The Seminoles are joined by only Duke and North Carolina as the three teams who have won more than 60 percent of their ACC games in the last nine seasons.

-His tireless work as a recruiter has helped Florida State continue to build on the rock solid foundation that head coach Leonard Hamilton has established at Florida State.
-Gates’ success as a recruiter has allowed Florida State to continue moving forward in attracting the best and brightest players to the program which averages nearly 22 victories per season in each of the last nine years.
+His tireless work as a recruiter has helped Florida State continue to build on the rock solid foundation that head coach Leonard Hamilton has established in Tallahassee Gates’ success as a recruiter has allowed Florida State to continue moving forward in attracting the best and brightest players to the program which averages nearly 22 victories per season in each of the last nine years.

 Gates was an integral member of the Seminoles’ coaching staff in 2012 when the Seminoles won the first ACC Championship in school history, played in the NCAA Tournament for the school-record fourth consecutive NCAA Tournament, finished the season ranked in the top 15 by the major polls, defeated an ACC-best six ranked teams, tied the school record with a 12-4 mark in ACC play, beat Duke and North Carolina twice each for the first time in school history, beat all four Tobacco Road teams in the same season for the first time and finished in the top 10 in the NCAA statistics in both field goal percentage defense and blocked shots.